HSLdevcom/hsl-map-style/README.md

 ##### Render

 Render the parts into one continuous json file.
 This command is simpler, and uses the same functionality as you would use when using the hsl-map-style module in a Node project.
-Select the layers you need in `cli/render.js` and run this command:
+Select the layers and theme you need in `cli/render.js` and run this command:

 ```bash
 bin/styletool-cli render